tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## ServiceNow

-The ServiceNow plug-in allows UrbanCode Release to perform create, read, update and delete operations on ServiceNow records.
+The ServiceNow plug-in allows UrbanCode Release to perform create, read, update and delete operations on ServiceNowrecords.
 This plug-in also evaluates SNOW approvals and resolve UrbanCode Release Deployments phase approvals.

 ---